-The registration forms ask specific questions on your level of experience and expertise in terms of innovative financing schemes for sustainable energy and climate actions across the five modules; the projects that you worked on or are currently planning, including project descriptions; as well as your local challenges and difficulties; and finally, your specific learning objectives.
+The registration forms ask specific questions on your level of experience and expertise in terms of innovative financing schemes for sustainable energy and climate actions across the five modules; the projects that you worked on or are currently planning, including project descriptions; as well as your local challenges and difficulties.

 How will I be matched with other interested participants?

-At the end of the recruitment campaign, which is a month before the learning programme, the PROSPECT team will carry out a matching process to select and group the participants into matched pair for the peer mentoring as well as the peer group for the study visits.
+At the end of the recruitment campaign, the PROSPECT team will carry out a matching process to select and group the participants into matched pair for the peer mentoring as well as the peer group for the study visits.

 How long do I have to wait to get matched for the programme?